Booking Terms & Conditions

 36. P&O Cruises reserves the right to vary prices up or down at any time up to 20 days before departure to allow for variations in the price of your Package due to changes in transportation costs such as fuel and other power sources, scheduled air fares and other airline cost changes which are part of the contract between the airline (and their agents) and P&O Cruises, government action such as changes in VAT or any other government imposed changes and currency changes in relation to an exchange rate variation, the level of taxes or fees on the Travel Services included in the Package imposed by third parties not directly involved in the performance of the Package, including tourist taxes, landing taxes or embarkation or disembarkation fees at ports and airports.
 In the case of any small variation, an amount equivalent to 2 per cent of the fare for your travel arrangements, which excludes insurance premiums and any amendment charges, will be absorbed for increases but not retained from refunds.
 For larger variations this 2 per cent will still be absorbed for increases but not retained from refunds.
 If this means the Guest has to pay an increase of more than 8 per cent of the price of the Package, the Guest may cancel the Contract and receive a full refund of all monies paid, except for any amendment charges or insurance premiums.
 No consequential costs or expenses or loss of profits will be payable.
 P&O Cruises will consider an appropriate refund of insurance premiums paid if the Guest can show that he/she was unable to transfer or re-use the policy.
 Should the Guest decide to cancel for this reason, the Guest must exercise his/her right to do so within 14 days from the time P&O Cruises has notified the Guest of the proposed changes.
 Failure of the Guest to notify P&O Cruises of whether the Guest wishes to accept the proposed changes or terminate the contract may result in P&O Cruises terminating the contract and refunding all payments made by the Guest.
 P&O Cruises shall refund all payments due to the Guest no later than 14 days after the Contract is terminated.
 Alternatively, the Guest can accept an offer of an alternative Package if P&O Cruises is able to provide an alternative and transfer payment made in respect of the original Package to the alternative Package.
 If the cost of the alternative Package is less than the original Package the difference in price will be refundable.
 Please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your Package due to contractual and other protection in place.

 37. A payment card will be required to be registered at check in, in order to set up an account for on-board purchases, and a cruise card will be issued for this account.
-An initial preauthorisation of £50 will be required at check in and thereafter any on-board purchases made by the Guest using their cruise card which exceed this initial amount are accepted by the Guest as being in an amount which is both exact and approved for the purposes of a further blocking of funds on the registered payment card.
+An initial pre-authorisation of £50 will be required at check in and thereafter any on-board purchases made by the Guest using their cruise card which exceed this initial amount are accepted by the Guest as being in an amount which is both exact and approved for the purposes of a further blocking of funds on the registered payment card.
 All accounts for on-board services and goods and for shore experiences must be settled in full before the Guest leaves the ship.
-In the event that a Guest fails to settle his on-board account at or before the completion of the Cruise, P&O Cruises reserves the right to charge interest on the outstanding sums until the date of actual payment and shall be entitled to make a reasonable administration charge for the subsequent collection of such sum due in addition to any costs of legal process.
+In the event that a Guest fails to settle their on-board account at or before the completion of the Cruise, P&O Cruises reserves the right to charge interest on the outstanding sums until the date of actual payment and shall be entitled to make a reasonable administration charge for the subsequent collection of such sum due in addition to any costs of legal process.
 P&O Cruises also reserves the right to cancel any future bookings that the Guest may have and to set off any sums owed to P&O Cruises by the Guest against any sums due to the Guest from P&O Cruises, without prejudice to any other remedies P&O Cruises may have under these Conditions or otherwise.
+177

 CANCELLATION BY THE GUEST